itssomething/java-web-for-sqa/README.md

 # java web app for sqa
 Just a random app for sqa lah

-also all hail ruby, screw java :smile:
+Also all hail Ruby and screw java :smile: